pebakery/pebakery/README.md

 PEBakery is mainly licensed under GPLv3 or any later version with additional permission.

-Some parts of PEBakery is licensed under MIT License and others.
+Some parts of PEBakery is licensed under the MIT License and others.

 ## Build